Sunday, November 30, 2014

 *Notice that the end of the first line allows for improvisation.

-SPIRITUAL AND/OR GOSPEL SOURCE OF THIS SONG
+THE SOURCE OF THIS CIVIL RIGHTS SONG

 Here's the lyrics to that version: